 Until an arrow strikes through his liver, as a bird hurries to the snare, and doesn't know that it will cost his life.

 1 Corinthians 6:18-20 - 18 Flee sexual immorality!
 Every sin that a man does is outside the body, but he who commits sexual immorality sins against his own body.
-19 Or do you not know that your body is a dwelling place of the Holy Spirit which is in you, which you have from Elohim?
+19 Or do you not know that your body is a dwelling place of the Holy Spirit which is in you, which you have from God?
 You are not your own, 20 for you were bought with a price.
-Therefore glorify Elohim in your body and in your spirit, which belong to Elohim.
+Therefore glorify God in your body and in your spirit, which belong to God.
+(NASB95)

 Notice Paul connects sexual sin with a sin against the Temple.
-If the Temple is the house of the "glory" (kaw'vod) of Elohim, and we already see from Proverbs 7 that sexual sin destroys the "liver" (ka'veid) of man, is it safe to assume there is a parallel here?
+If the Temple is the house of the glory (kaw'vod) of God, and we already see from Proverbs 7 that sexual sin destroys the liver (ka'veid) of man, is it safe to assume there is a parallel here?
 Perhaps I am reaching, but I believe there is a connection between the two.
-A connection between sexual sins, and the loss of glory.
+A connection between sexual sins and the loss of glory.

 Due to David's sexual sins, his household was severely punished (one son [Amnon] raped his daughter [Tamar]; another son [Absalom] murdered his half-brother [Amnon]; then tried to usurp the throne, then his nephew [Joab] killed that son [Absalom], then Solomon had to kill his brother for the throne, etc.).
 David lost honor (glory) in his encounter with Bathsheba.
 Solomon, too, lost honor and glory as a result of sexual sin.
 Despite having the greatest kingdom, the kingdom of peace, his kingdom was lost soon after his death.
 Why?
 He let his sexual sins (he multiplied wives unto himself, as well as concubines) lead his heart astray.
 He built altars to other gods on the high places.